Three Things to Know about “Integrating Project Delivery”

 - Integrity – Setting the project tone and creating an environment of trust

-Published by Wiley and now available on Amazon, Integrating Project Delivery details the “why” and “how” of IPD and how to organize and execute projects to achieve better value for all participants as an integrated team.
+Published by Wiley, Integrating Project Delivery details the “why” and “how” of IPD and how to organize and execute projects to achieve better value for all participants as an integrated team.
 It is a guide for aligning project collaborators and a promise for designing and building a better, higher performing built environment for us all.

 Posted on March 27, 2017